-Issue 18 is our long-overdue collection about “Magics” of all kinds.
+Issue 18 (Fall 2018) is our long-overdue collection about “Magics” of all kinds.
 Some types of magic are just as the legend would have it: spells woven out of flotsam or nothing at all, designed to change the face of the world—to remove its cruelty or amplify its affection.
 Other types are more subtle (whether cast by a witch or no), and still others are found in collective memory alone or those most human magics of all: myth and religion.

 Buy PDF – $2.99 (best for showcasing illustrations)

 Table of Contents